DrBibop/RoR2VRMod/README.md

 - Possibly fixed a bug that sometimes prevented some animations from playing.
 - Possibly fixed a bug that sometimes prevented binding overrides from applying correctly on Loader.
 - Fixed more bugs spamming errors in the console.

+### 2.7.1
+- Fixed a bug that broke the UI pointer when no profile was loaded.
+- Fixed a bug that prevented players from controlling their vertical flying direction with Milky Chrysalis when using controller direction for movement.
+- Fixed a bug that broke the command/scrapper UI when closing it.